huntergps/handbook-docs/Fuse/03 - UI Components.md

 		</StackPanel>
 	</App>

 In this example, the fonts are located in the same directory as the relevant UX file.
-This way of importing the font ensures that the font is available through the whole project, and is only loaded once.
+This way of importing the font ensures that the font is available throughout the whole project, and is only loaded once.

 Both iOS and Android support text rendering with multibyte character sets.
 This means that emojis work fine rendering on device.